Trump admitted to Woodward he downplayed coronavirus threat in early days of outbreak

 In an interview with Woodward on February 7, Mr. Trump said he had recently spoken to Chinese President Xi Jinping about the virus, calling it a "tricky situation."
 The president said the coronavirus was "more deadly" than "even your strenuous flus," and difficult to address because "it goes through air."

+"This is deadly stuff," Mr. Trump said.
+Three days later, the president said during an event with the nation's governors that "a lot of people think that goes away in April with the heat, as the heat comes in," adding the U.S. is in "great shape."

-In another interview on March 19, the president conceded that he was downplaying the threat of the virus in public.
+In another interview with Woodward on March 19, the president conceded that he was downplaying the threat of the virus in public.

 Asked if the president intentionally misled the public about the seriousness of the virus, McEnany claimed, "Absolutely not."